‘It’s bedlam’: Federal workers left in limbo as clock ticks down to Musk’s email deadline

 On Monday evening, he posted on X, “Subject to the discretion of the President, they will be given another chance.
 Failure to respond a second time will result in termination.”

-CNN’s Jackie Wattles, Hadas Gold, Michael Williams and Pete Muntean contributed to this report.
+CNN’s Jennifer Hansler, Jackie Wattles, Hadas Gold, Michael Williams and Pete Muntean contributed to this report.

 The-CNN-Wire